 HTTPS provides a secure, encrypted connection between Firefox and the websites you visit.
 Most websites support HTTPS, and if HTTPS-Only Mode is enabled, then Firefox will upgrade all connections to HTTPS.

 Enable HTTPS-Only Mode via Menu > Settings > Privacy & Security > HTTPS-Only Mode > Enable HTTPS-Only Mode in all windows.

 Firefox, by default, is configured to send “technical and interaction data” as well as “backlogged crash reports” to Mozilla, and can also install and run studies on your Firefox browser.

-While Mozilla is one of the most privacy-respecting organizations, you should always allow software programs to send as little data as possible.
+While Mozilla is one of the most privacy-respecting organizations, we are here all about sending as little data as possible.

 I recommend disabling all of these settings, you can always choose to send crash reports manually.